The advice sheets below have the latest information on product safety. If you need more advice call 01753 475111 (Regulatory Services option).

 Special safety requirements

 The Toys (Safety) Regulations 2011 apply to products that are designed or intended for children under 14 years of age to use in play.
 The Regulations do not apply to vehicles that are powered by a combustion engine, but they could apply to other types of vehicle such as electric scooters for children that are not intended for use on the roads or pavements.
-Toys normally have to comply with the standard BS EN 71 and they have to be CE-marked.
-The CE mark is placed on a product by the manufacturer as confirmation that it complies with all the relevant safety standards (see 'Safety of products - due diligence').
+Toys normally have to comply with European standard BS EN 71 and they have to be CE-marked.
+The CE mark is placed on a product by the manufacturer as confirmation that it complies with all the relevant safety standards (see 'Safety of products: due diligence').

 All other off-road vehicles are covered by the Supply of Machinery (Safety) Regulations 2008.
 They specifically exclude vehicles that are intended for use in competitions or on the road.
 Compliance with the health and safety requirements of these Regulations can be achieved by manufacturing to European or British Standards.